 Allah Subhanahu wa Ta’aala (Glorified and Exalted be He) has placed mankind on Earth with a purpose.
 In the course of attaining this purpose, or even figuring out this purpose, man is lead through various twists and turns, all promising success and a dream life.

 As Muslims, we believe that the avenue of true guidance is based on the Qur’an and the sunnah.
 Islamic morality is comprehensive and it covers not only Muslims but also extends to wider society.
-It links all human beings to a single pair of parents and upholds the values of justice, fairness, and equality amongst all human beings regardless of race, color, etc. It covers all aspects of public and private life, including spiritual, physical, social, emotional, financial, and political matters.
+It links all human beings to a single pair of parents and upholds the values of justice, fairness, and equality amongst all human beings regardless of race, color, etc. It covers all aspects of public and private life, including spiritual, physical, social, emotional, environmental, financial, and political matters.
 As a religion that endorses moderation, Islam rejects extremism and encourages tolerance and forgiveness.

 The reform of society begins with the reform of the individual.
 Ideal Muslim character is composed of various moral attributes such as truthfulness, justice, co-existence, love, generosity, mercy/compassion, gratitude, and patience.
 This holistic personality is attainable and was exemplified to the highest level by the Prophet Muhammad (peace and blessings of Allah be upon him), who was sent to perfect moral character.
 Therefore, Muslims already have a successful all-rounded personality to emulate.

 In Islamic belief, a believer who lives by Divine guidance presents himself to eternal success through the mercy of Allah (Glorified and Exalted be He).
 This conclusion has been reached through a number of verses from the Qur’an that mention success.
 Hence in order to achieve Paradise, human beings must live this short life on Earth according to the commands and guidelines of Allah which were revealed to Prophet Muhammed (peace be upon him) through Angel Jibreel over a span of 23 years – a few verses at a time – 1400 years ago.